oracle/rwloadsim/doc/SQL.md

 end loop;
 ```
 If you do not specify the array size for such queries, a default one
-based on memory will be used; in either case, the prefetch mechanism of OCI will be
+based on memory will be used; in either case, the pre-fetch mechanism of OCI will be
 used.
 You can change that to have an actual array allocated by rwloadsim if
 you use array define as shown here: